Co-design of aperiodic sampled-data min-jumping rules for linear impulsive, switched impulsive and sampled-data systems: Introduction

 \section{Introduction}

+\blue{The co-design problem in control theory amounts to simultaneously determining two components of the considered control system.
+Important examples are, for instance, the co-design of a sampling-rule together with a corresponding controller \cite{Anta:10,Seuret:11b}, the co-design of a continuous control law and a switching rule for a switched system \cite{Liberzon:03,Allerhand:13}, the co-design of communication protocols and controllers in networked control systems \cite{Hristu:99,Peters:15} or the co-design of multiple continuous/sampled-data controllers along with a switching rule in order to stabilize a given system \cite{Morse:96,Prieur:11}.

-The objective of the paper is the development of methods for the co-design of jump-rules and state-feedback controllers for linear impulsive systems, a general class of hybrid systems that encompasses switched and sampled-data systems as particular instances \cite{Goebel:12,Briat:13d}.
-The approaches are based on a so-called \emph{min-jumping rule}, which is analogous to the min-switching rule considered in \cite{Geromel:06b,Geromel:06d} in the context of switched systems.
-The underlying idea of this switching rule is to consider multiple Lyapunov functions and select the mode that minimizes the value of the corresponding Lyapunov function at any time.
-Another approach \cite{Kruszewski:11} is based on the use of a common Lyapunov function and the switching rule is chosen such that the derivative of the Lyapunov function is minimum at any time.
+In the context of linear switched systems, a popular switching rule is the so-called "min-switching rule" \cite{Geromel:06b,Geromel:06d,Allerhand:13}.
+In this setup, a quadratic Lyapunov function is consider for each mode and the mode is chosen in real-time in a way that makes the value of the Lyapunov function minimum.
+It can be shown that this corresponds to finding a certain partitioning of the state-space.
+An alternative approach \cite{Kruszewski:11} is based on the use of a common quadratic Lyapunov function for all the subsystems and the switching rule is chosen such that the derivative of the Lyapunov function is minimum at any time.
 Although slightly different, these approaches share the underlying assumption that the state/output of the system is continuously measured, which may be impractical from an implementation point of view or may lead to undesired chattering.
-A solution to the chattering problem that may arise in \cite{Geromel:06b} is proposed in \cite{Allerhand:13} where a refractory period for the switching signal is imposed in the form of a minimum dwell-time constraint.
+A potential workaround to these issues would be the consideration of sampled measurements instead of continuous-time ones.
+Establishing event-triggered or self-triggered sampling strategies are possible solutions but have been almost exclusively considered in the sampled-data control of continuous-time systems.
+The co-design problem adds a layer of difficulty since one has to, on the top of the switching-/sampling-rule, simultaneously design a controller.
+In the context of switched systems, that was recently solved in \cite{Allerhand:13} using timer-/clock-dependent Lyapunov functions which leads to infinite-dimensional stability and stabilization conditions that are affine in the matrices of the system and, hence, amenable to be solved using polynomial methods and semidefinite programming techniques \cite{Parrilo:00,sostools3,Putinar:93}.
+Analogous conditions for impulsive and switched systems were also proposed in \cite{Briat:11l,Briat:12h,Briat:13b} using looped-functionals and in \cite{Briat:13d,Briat:14f,Briat:15i} using clock-dependent Lyapunov functions.